Kim Hoeckele

 Kim Hoeckele is a multimedia artist living in New York, New York whose mediums include performance art, photography, found objects and video art.

 Early life and education

-Kim Hoeckele received her B.F.A. in Photography from Georgia State University and received her M.F.A. in studio art from Hunter College in New York, in 2012.
+Hoeckele was born in Atlanta, Georgia in 1980.
+Hoeckele received her B.F.A. in Photography from Georgia State University and received her M.F.A. in studio art from Hunter College in New York, in 2012.

+In June 2025, Hoeckele was a resident as part of the Image Text Workshop Residency at Cornell University.

+Hoeckele is currently an Adjunct Assistant Professor at Columbia University, NYU, and Parsons School of Design.